samartzidis/magicstick.io/docs/README.md

 ### Hardware Resources

-1. You will need to purchase a genuine Raspberry Pi Pico W board from a vendor in your area.
+1. You will need to purchase a genuine *Raspberry Pi Pico W* board from a vendor in your area.
 2. You will also need a female USB Type-A port and some 28AWG silicone cable for the wiring.
 Use the wiring schematics [here](../schematics) to solder the USB Type-A port to the board as shown.
 3. Use the 3D print STL files [here](../case) to print the plastic case.

+**Notes:**
-If you are not interested in having wired connectivity (but just Bluetooth) or in the plastic device case, you can skip steps 2 and 3.
+If you are OK with just Bluetooth connectivity and not interested in wired connectivity (implying no wired charging as well), you can skip step (2) above.
+If you are not in the plastic enclosure, you can skip step (3) above.

 ### Device Preparation